 Lake Eola Park

 Lake Eola Park draws hundreds of visitors on Sundays for the Orlando Farmers Market.
 You can find almost anything at this market, including fresh produce, baked goods, crafts, handmade jewelry, food and more.
-Many families attend this event and so do many four-legged, furry family members too.
-Bonus: a wine and beer garden with live music opens in the market's center every Sunday at noon.
+Many families attend this event and so do many four-legged, furry family members.

 Stardust Coffee Parking Lot

 Looking for something different to do on a Monday evening?
 Head on over to the Audubon Park Community Market.
-It's been around since 2009 and features a collection of all local prepared meals, art, produce, baked goods and other yummy finds.
+It's been around since 2009 and features a collection of all locally prepared meals, art, produce, baked goods and other yummy finds.
 It is a pet-friendly event, and this market has one of the best selections of dessert vendors due to its location in the Audubon Garden District, which houses many local bakeries.
-It also features pop-up dinner options from time to time.
+Visit the market's website for a list of participating vendors posted each week.

 Here are some other Orlando farmers markets in the area to check out:

-- Kissimmee Valley Farmers Market – Tuesdays 3pm – 7pm
+- Kissimmee Valley Farmers Market – First Friday of each month, 5-8pm

 - Oviedo Farmers Market – First Saturday of the month from 8am – 1pm